MicrosoftDocs/visualstudio-docs/mac/create-new-projects.md

 ---
 # Creating new Projects and Solutions

-## Creating new Project and Solutions from a template
+## Creating new Projects and Solutions from a template

 Solutions can be created at any time by using a predetermined template.
-To do this browse to **File > New Solution**, select the required platform(s) and then the required template:
+To create a solution this way, browse to **File > New Solution**, select the required platform(s), and then the required template:

 ![Create new Solutions](media/projects-and-solutions-image0.png)